meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 Chargeback statements capture the billing information associated with the chargeback account at the end of the report period of its line items.
 This implies that the payment method that is active on the project at the end of the report period of a line item will be set for the according line item.
 The same also applies to tags (i.e. meshProject and meshCustomer tags).
+For example, a June 2022 chargeback statement line item will always have the tags and metadata set that were present at the end of June 30th.

-Always using the project metadata and tags that were set at the end of the report period (usually end of a month) allows easy handling of payment method expiration and usage of tags that were actually set in the according report period.
-If e.g. a payment method expires on the 1st of January 2022 it shall be used for the December chargeback statement no matter when the chargeback statement is actually generated.
+Always using the project metadata and tags that were set at the end of the report period (usually end of a month) allows easy handling of payment method expiration and usage of tags that were set in the according report period.
+If e.g. a payment method expires on the 1st of January 2022 it shall be used for the December chargeback statement no matter when the chargeback statement is generated.

 > Controllers should consider this when defining an expiration date of a [payment method](meshcloud.payment-methods.md).
-> For example, a payment method valid for the year of 2021 should expire on the 1st of Janaury 2022, not on the 31st of December.
+> For example, a payment method valid for the year of 2021 should expire on the 1st of January 2022, not on the 31st of December.

 #### Chargeback Statement Previews